jim60105/docker-whisperX/README.md

 ```

 If you want to build all images at once, we have [a Docker bake file](docker-bake.hcl) available:

-> [!WARNING]
-> [Bake](https://docs.docker.com/build/bake/) is currently an experimental feature, and it may require additional configuration in order to function correctly.

 ```bash
 docker buildx bake build no_model ubi-no_model